mustafaakben/promptEngineering/Readme2.md

 \
 **Prompt 1:**
 ```
-- Please read the following pdf and tell me when you are ready.
+- Please read the attached file and tell me when you are ready.
 ```
 \
 **Prompt 2:**